michalbielcc/bowling-refactor/README.md

 So you searched the interwebs and found one [here](http://codingdojo.org/kata/Bowling/).

-It instructed to write tests but you came to learn coding, not testing.
+It instructed to write tests so you did.
-You decided to write those pesky tests at the end.
-All in all when you're done it might not be a bad idea to make sure it works.

-So you got everything to work with blood, sweat and tears;
-then wrote some tests.
-Some of them failed, you corrected those and were so proud of your work that you never ever looked at it again.
+Write a test, make it pass, go on to the next one.
+No time to refactor when the goal is on the horizon.

+At the end you've added some tests for good measure and called it a day.

 ## Stirring up the past

-Now that you have solved many more katas (many times) and you know about unit testing and clean code principles you decided instead to revisit an old solution of yours and see if you can improve on it.
+Now that you have solved many more katas (many times) and you know about refactoring and clean code principles you decided instead to revisit an old solution of yours and see if you can improve on it.